Easter in Corfu

 Easter in Corfu is a unique blend of Catholic and Orthodox Christian religious traditions, influenced by Venetian customs and local cultural elements.
 Since the period of Venetian rule, Easter has been jointly celebrated by both the Orthodox and Catholic Churches.

 The most significant days, rich in traditions and customs, are Holy Friday and Holy Saturday, during which the most characteristic ceremonies of Holy Week take place.

 Holy Friday

 On Holy Friday, starting at 2:00 PM, the procession of Epitaphs begins in the cantons and squares of the city and lasts until 10 in the evening, when the procession of the Epitaph of the Μetropolitan Church will begin.
 There are 33 epitaphs, symbolizing the 33 years of Christ's life.

 Each Epitaph is accompanied by a choir, philharmonic, large candles "tortses", towering banners and flambura "scoles".
-They are also accompanied by schools, scouts and Red Cross.
+They are also accompanied by schools, scouts and the Red Cross.

-The Epitaph of the Metropolis is accompanied by the clergy and the local authorities, all the philharmonic bands of Corfu, playing solemn funeral marches and choirs singing "E Gene Pase".
+The Epitaph of the Metropolis is accompanied by the clergy and the local authorities, all the philharmonic bands of Corfu, playing solemn funeral marches (such as Albinoni's Adagio, Abel Moreno Gomez's La Madruga, Verdi's Marcia Funebre, Mariani's Sventura and Chopin's Marche Funèbre) alongside choirs.